 - Soy yogurt: probably high in FODMAPs because the main ingredient is soy milk (see above).

 - Soybean oil: No carbohydrates here, so no FODMAPs.
 Fine for the elimination phase.

 - Soybean lecithin: Not a source of FODMAPs.
 Suitable for the elimination phase.

-- Tofu block, floating in water, unseasoned--In the US, this might be called soft, firm, or extra firm tofu.
+- Tofu block, floating in water, unseasoned: In the US, this might be called soft, firm, or extra firm tofu.
 This type of tofu has been measured and is low in FODMAPs.
 Tofu is made by coagulating soy milk, cutting it into blocks, pressing, and draining off the resulting liquid.
-The GOS/FODMAP is in the liquid, which is not consumed.
+The FODMAPs are in the liquid, which is not consumed.
 Suitable for the elimination phase of the diet.

-- Silken tofu--This type of tofu is made by coagulating soy milk right in the retail packaging.
-Instead of being pressed and drained, the whole thing is packaged and ultimately consumed.
-I have not seen FODMAP composition data on this type of tofu, but it stands to reason the FODMAPs are still in it, so it is probably not suitable for the elimination phase of the diet.
+- Silken tofu: This type of tofu is made by coagulating soy milk right in the retail packaging.
+Instead of being pressed and drained, all parts of the soy milk are ultimately consumed.
+This makes it unsuitable for the elimination phase of the diet.

-- Soy sauce--Soy sauce has been measured in the lab and is low in FODMAPs.
+- Soy sauce: Soy sauce has been measured in the lab and is low in FODMAPs.
 This probably goes for tamari sauce, too.
-Teriyaki sauce probably has garlic in it, so it should be avoided on the elimination phase unless it has been laboratory tested.
+Teriyaki sauce typically has garlic in it, so it should be avoided on the elimination phase unless it has been laboratory tested.
 Visit me on Pinterest.